fledge-iot/fledge/tests/README.rst

 Python Tests
 ++++++++++++

-Fledge uses PyTest-cov Framework of Pytest as the code coverage measuring tool for python tests, For more information on pytest please refer to |pytest-cov docs|.
+Fledge uses PyTest-cov Framework of Pytest as the code coverage measuring tool for python tests, For more information on PyTest-cov please refer to |pytest-cov docs|.

 To install PyTest-cov Framework along with Pytest Framework use the following command:
 ::